squareduck/aludel/README.md

 Actions can return a Promise of Local Model.
 In fact every action is treated asynchronously for consistency (using `Promise.resolve()`).

+Actions can also return a partial version of Local Model, by omitting some top fields.
+Aludel will not touch corresponding values in Global State during synchronization.

 ##### Children

 Children object is a map of components that will be instantiated first, and passed to render function.